meta-nitin/Design-Patterns/README.md

 ### Singleton
 Creational design pattern, which ensures that only one object of its kind exists and provides a single point of access to it for any other code.
 [Must read the article https://www.baeldung.com/java-bill-pugh-singleton-implementation - this is for both multithreading & eager loading]

 Scenarios -
 	1. Below example is of lazy loading.
 It can be eagerly loaded - implementation by making the instance variable static final and inside private constructor just do -> return new Singleton().
 And in the static getInstance method return the instance.

+Usage -
+1. When a class in your program should have just a single instance available to all clients, e.g database connection or global configuration settings

 ```java
 public class Vehicle {